Domestication of cats

 Witches and cats have had a long-held association and most of us can’t picture a witch without a black cat by her side.
 But why are cats associated with witches?

-Domestication of cats occurred 8,000 years ago when people settled in the Fertile Crescent, the arch-shaped region that includes the eastern shore of the Mediterranean Sea and land around the Tigris and Euphrates rivers.
+Cats became domesticated 8,000 years ago when people settled in the Fertile Crescent, the arch-shaped region that includes the eastern shore of the Mediterranean Sea and land around the Tigris and Euphrates rivers.
 Along with the grains which the farmers grew came rodents.
 A symbiotic relationship was formed between cat and man; cats protected precious grain stores by keeping rodent populations down.
 In return, cats gained protection from larger predators such as wolves.

 Documentation of cats began around 2000 BC, Egyptian artists depicted cats in mosaics, paintings, statues and amulets.
 Between 1500 BC to 30 BC the cat in Egypt was sacred, and several ancient Egyptian feline deities were depicted with cat-like heads such as Mafdet, Bastet and Sekhmet who represented justice, fertility and power.